The Fighting American: Plot

-Bill Pendleton (Pat O'Malley), son of a wealthy shipowner, goes to fight in the war as a pilot.
+Bill Pendleton, son of a wealthy shipowner, goes to fight in the war as a pilot.
 He has trouble concentrating on his studies and as a happy-go-lucky college student adept at both flying and football, he accepts a wager from his fraternity pals that he will propose to any female student they choose.

-Mary O'Malley (Mary Astor) is chosen by his pals and, unaware of the wager, accepts Bill's fraternity pin.
+Mary O'Malley is chosen by his pals and, unaware of the wager, accepts Bill's fraternity pin.
 She is an old-fashioned young woman who is secretly in love with him.
 Bill having proposed to her in earnest, is also in love.
-Mary, however, hears about the wager and thoroughly disgusted with Bill, leaves college and goes to China to join her missionary father (Alfred Fisher).
+Mary, however, hears about the wager and thoroughly disgusted with Bill, leaves college and goes to China to join her missionary father.

 A remorseful Bill ends up being kicked out of college, and his father also disowns him.
 He decides to follow Mary to China in order to redeem himself.
 He stows away on the same ship that Mary is taking to China.

-When the Chinese revolutionary, Fu Shing (Warner Oland), kidnaps Mary, Bill has to figure out how to save her.
-He enlists the help of his friend, Danny Daynes (Raymond Hatton), an alcoholic war veteran now serving as a general in the Chinese army.
+When the Chinese revolutionary, Fu Shing, kidnaps Mary, Bill has to figure out how to save her.
+He enlists the help of his friend, Danny Daynes, an alcoholic war veteran now serving as a general in the Chinese army.

 In an exciting battle in the sky, Bill ends up rescuing Mary and her father from a band of revolutionaries.